-Sustainable Development Goal targets.
-Working within United Nations country teams within the context of high-level, Sustainable Development Goal-focused United Nations Sustainable Development Cooperation Frameworks gives UNICEF the opportunity to elevate the level of results achieved for children within its goal framework through strengthened linkages between national development plans, strategies and budgets, and alignment with the Sustainable Development Goals.
+102. UNICEF will work with other United Nations entities, notably the United Nations Development Programme (UNDP), the United Nations Population Fund (UNFPA), the United Nations Entity for Gender Equality and the Empowerment of Women (UN-Women) and the United Nations Development Coordination Office, including through joint programmes, to align UNSDCFs and country programme documents.
+Such alignment is key to prioritizing the acceleration of results in individual outcomes with respect to related Sustainable Development Goal targets.
+Working within United Nations country teams within the context of the high-level Sustainable Development Goal-focused UNSDCF gives UNICEF the opportunity to elevate the level of results achieved for children within its goal framework through strengthened linkages between national development plans, strategies and budgets and alignment with the Sustainable Development Goals.
 UNICEF can benefit from drawing on the expertise of non-resident United Nations entities and leveraging other entities' existing interventions.

-99. UNICEF will continue to achieve efficiencies by addressing operational aspects of United Nations reform as critical facilitators for embedding child rights issues in national development agendas.
-The organization will continue to support the new resident coordinator system and coordination structures at the headquarters, regional and country levels, and to implement the Management Accountability Framework.
+103. UNICEF will continue to achieve efficiencies by addressing operational aspects of United Nations reform as critical facilitators for embedding child rights issues in national development agendas.
+The organization will continue to support the enhanced resident coordinator system and coordination structures at the headquarters, regional and country levels, and to implement the Management Accountability Framework.
 UNICEF will advance stronger business operations and greater efficiencies, including through the Business Operations Strategy, common back offices, common premises and mutual recognition, and through joint United Nations tenders for procurement, where UNICEF is the lead agency for vaccines, cold-chain equipment and installation, educational items, long-lasting insecticidal nets, nutritional treatment and WASH items.

-100. UNICEF will take forward its commitment to the programmatic component of the United Nations development system reform through a series of strategic partnerships with relevant United Nations agencies, organized by their strategic contribution to Goal Area outcomes, in support of the Sustainable Development Goals and efforts by national Governments.
+104. UNICEF will take forward its commitment to the programmatic component of the United Nations development system reform through a series of strategic partnerships with relevant United Nations entities, organized by their strategic contribution to Goal Area outcomes, in support of the Sustainable Development Goals and efforts by national Governments.
 These partnerships will focus on areas that can accelerate results and impact at a large scale, including through South-South and triangular cooperation; leverage existing capacities and build on ongoing work with the greatest potential; yield efficiency gains and savings; maximize the convening role of national partners; and help to build systems.
 The outcome focus of the Strategic Plan will afford UNICEF the flexibility to partner with other United Nations entities at the country level, as needed, to advance national priorities.
 Results will be monitored at the local level and reported and aggregated globally through the UN INFO planning, monitoring and reporting system.

-101. UNICEF will continue to work through the H6 partnership with the Joint United Nations Programme on HIV/AIDS (UNAIDS), UNFPA, UN-Women, WHO and the World Bank, and to cosponsor UNAIDS with 10 other United Nations entities.
-With the World Food Programme (WFP), UNICEF will continue work on the Global Action Plan on Child Wasting, and on school health and nutrition.
+105. UNICEF will continue to work through the H6 partnership with the Joint United Nations Programme on HIV/AIDS (UNAIDS), UNFPA, UN-Women, WHO and the World Bank, and to co-sponsor UNAIDS with 10 other United Nations entities.
+With the World Food Programme (WFP), UNICEF will continue to work on the Global Action Plan on Child Wasting, and on school health and nutrition.
 A new strategic collaboration framework with WHO will accelerate country-focused efforts towards universal health coverage and support countries to prevent, detect and respond to public health emergencies.
-UNICEF will also work with WHO on the Global Outbreak Alert and Response Network and the International Health Regulations (2005) monitoring and evaluation framework; the RCCE Collective Service; the Joint Monitoring Programme for Water Supply, Sanitation and Hygiene; the Global Task Force on Cholera Control; and the Hand Hygiene for All initiative, also with the World Bank.
-The United Nations Environment Programme will be a key partner on environmental protection; the International Organization for Migration (IOM), on climate migration; and the United Nations Human Settlements Programme (UN-Habitat), on urban data and WASH.
+UNICEF will also work with WHO on the Global Outbreak Alert and Response Network and the International Health Regulations

+(2005) monitoring and evaluation framework; the RCCE Collective Service; the Joint Monitoring Programme for Water Supply, Sanitation and Hygiene; the Global Task Force on Cholera Control; and the Hand Hygiene for All initiative, also with the World Bank.
+The United Nations Environment Programme will be a key partner on environmental protection; the International Organization for Migration (IOM), on migration; and the United Nations Human Settlements Programme (UN-Habitat), on urban data and WASH.